Alaska Bar Association

-The Alaska Bar Association is a mandatory bar association responsible for the Alaska Supreme Court and for the admission and discipline process of attorneys for the state of Alaska.
+The Alaska Bar Association (ABA) is a mandatory bar association responsible for the Alaska Supreme Court and for the admission and discipline process of attorneys for the state of Alaska.

 Governance

 The association is governed by a Board of Governors with nine attorneys elected by Bar members and three public members appointed by the governor of Alaska.
 The Bar offers Continuing Legal Education and other member and public services.
 Membership numbers more than 4,000.
 The association is also responsible for administering the bar examination for the State.
 The Bar offers several membership categories, including active in-state, active out-of-state, inactive, senior and retired.

 History

 The Association was founded in November 1896 in Juneau.
 Admission was dependent on a vote by the board of directors and payment of a fee of $1.

 The association did not address matters involving attorney misconduct.
 The most severe punishment was expulsion from the club.
 The only action that would invoke suspension or expulsion was non-adherence to the minimum fee schedule.
 Potential cases of lawyer misconduct were referred to the U.S. Attorney's office for investigation, then to the grand jury for indictment and finally to the territorial court for adjudication.

 United States v.
 Stringer instituted the Association.
 The case demonstrated how little power lawyers had in the territorial legal system and that cases and professional conduct were judged by the same jurist.
 This was a source of concern over judicial bias and overreach.

 In 1955, the territorial legislature introduced The Alaska Integrated Bar Act of 1955, creating the Alaska Bar Association, a territory-wide organization that would govern the profession.

 The first bar president, M.E.
 Monagle, was elected in 1955.

 In October 1972, the Board of Governors established the Alaska Bar Foundation as a 501(c)(3) corporation.
 The Foundation strives to foster and maintain the honor and integrity of the legal profession.
 It is governed by seven trustees.
 It administers the Interest on Lawyers Trust Accounts (IOLTA) program, in accordance with rules established by the Alaskan Supreme Court.
 By joining IOLTA, attorneys’ unsegregated trust accounts generate interest income, which is sent to the Foundation to be used for grants to programs that provide civil legal services to low-income Alaskans.